 The word lounge is a bit of a misnomer (there are booths in the back, but not much in the way of cheesy mood lighting or a red roped VIP section), but the Zebra gets an A+ for musical diversity.

 If your idea of a good time is skiing powder until last chair and then sitting back with a cold one while tapping your (ski) boots to a little local rhythm, then the Lodge at Red Lodge Mountain will be your thing.
-Hosting live music on Fridays and Saturdays, from 3pm – 6pm, it’s a great way to get your live music fix while still getting to bed by 9pm.
+Hosting live music on Saturdays, from 3pm – 6pm, it’s a great way to get your live music fix while still getting to bed by 9pm.